Prajjwalkr1999/DBMSproject/README.md

 * It maintains the profile of a user and stores the ordered food in a database.
 * The technologies used in this project are SQL, React, NodeJS and express.

- -Project made by Prajjwal Kumar and Piyush Shandilya
+ Project made by Prajjwal Kumar and Piyush Shandilya